What is a Security Audit?

 Defender for Cloud

-Defender for Cloud performs continuous security assessments of your connected resources and compares their configuration and deployment against the Azure Security Benchmark to provide detailed security recommendations tailored for your environment.
+Defender for Cloud performs continuous security assessments of your connected resources and compares their configuration and deployment against the Azure Security Benchmark to provide detailed security recommendations tailored to your environment.

 Defender for Cloud helps you optimize and monitor the security of your Azure resources by: